 But first impressions aren’t everything.
 While I didn’t love Saranda itself, it did serve as a great home base for exploring the attractions in the southernmost parts of Albania.
 I stayed in a weird part of town that was kind of away from the action, and I remember sitting on my balcony wondering how such a big city with so many buildings was so desolate and quiet.
 Turns out, most tourists generally flock close to the beach and the bustling strip of restaurants, bars, and businesses.
 Even then, I still wasn’t sold on Sarande, but it did make the town feel a little less depressing.

-My honest answer is that Sarande is a good home base for exploring anywhere but Sarande.
+My honest answer is that Sarande is a good home base for exploring anywhere but Sarande, at least during the day.
 Use it to check out Ksamil and Butrint, or hop on a boat to beach-hopping to some of the more secluded beaches.
+Once the evening rolls around, Sarande is a lively spot with great restaurants and some amazing nightlife right by the sea.
 I grew to love Albania.
 By the end of my brief time in this country, I had nothing but love for Albania and the Albanian people.

 My last day in Sarande showed me the best part of this country.
 It’s the genuine hospitality given to travelers by the Albanian people.
 I packed up all my things and prepared to walk across town to the bus station in the sizzling heat.
 As I walked out the gate, the elderly man who worked at the apartment waddled past me.
 He hopped in his car to give me a ride to the bus stop.
 The Albanian people take hospitality to another level, and for that, I’ll gladly overlook any shortcomings Albania might have on the outside.